 Common Vulnerabilities and Exposures (CVEs) are an industry standard for identifying vulnerabilities (link).
 This system is a method for reference and tracking of publicly-known exposures.
 A CVE is a way to uniquely reference vulnerabilities across systems and Mitre Corporation is the primary CVE Numbering Authority (CNA) for the program.
 We believe that users have a right to know their exposures in order to make informed risk decisions.

 Hooper Labs does not participate in bug bounty programs, but instead relies on responsible disclosure (link).
 Effectively communicating vulnerabilities and risks to the vendor, users, and public ensure that risk can be documented, calculated, and mitigated.
-We hope that through this process that the Information Domain may be marginally safer.
+We hope that through this process the Information Domain may be marginally safer.